METHODS OF THE CRAFT

-Next, any necessary holes are drilled while the steel is soft, and pre-grinding is performed to remove the bulk of the material from the blade's edge.
-This saves work after heat treat and establishes a centerline for the edge.
+Next, any necessary holes are drilled while the steel is "soft", and pre-grinding is performed to remove the bulk of the material from the blade's edge.
+This saves work after heat treatment and establishes a centerline for the edge.

 At this stage, the steel is normalized in preparation for heat treat.
 Normalizing refines the "grain structure" of the steel and prepares it for hardening by essentially making it as fine as possible.

-Hardening changes the state of the steel into a new, incredibly hard material called Martensite.
+Hardening changes the state of the steel into a new, very hard material called Martensite when quenched from a high temperature.
 This is the basis of a sharp knife.

-To achieve this, the steel is heated slowly to 1500° whereby the carbon within the steel goes into solution.
+To achieve this, the steel is heated to around 1500° whereby the carbon within the steel goes into solution.
 At this moment, the knife is quenched, basically "freezing" the carbon in its new arrangement.
 The knife is now extremely hard but is not yet functional.

 A very hard knife will hold a great edge but will be quite brittle and prone to chipping.
 To help make the knife tougher without sacrificing too much hardness, the knife is tempered several times at around 400° to increase the steel's ductility.

 One of the final steps to create a blade is finish grinding.
 This is one of the most critical steps where hardened steel is ground away, and the knife is thinned out to create what is called the "geometry" of the edge.
 The thinner a knife is, the less material you are trying to push out of the way as the edge cuts into food.

 The grinding is done carefully with frequent water cooling to prevent the blade from overheating, which would ruin the molecular structure of the martensite that has been created.